RiDeag/Stines/README.md

 * Hover your mouse on the right of the header bar to view the header shortcuts, hover the left to view your board list.

-* Hover the bottom right of the replies to view the postInfo.
+* Hover the bottom right of the replies to view the file info.

 * Most likely doesn't work on Chrome.
 If it doesn't, quite frankly I don't want to work on it to get it to work on Chrome.